Antilia (building): Incidents

 On 10 July 2017, a fire broke out on the ninth floor, and it was extinguished within a few minutes.
-Six fire tenders reached the building within 10 minutes of getting the call.
+Six firefighters reached the building within 10 minutes of getting the call.
 However, the fire was extinguished by Antilia staff before the fire brigade team arrived, using a small line of fixed firefighting systems and fire extinguishers.
 The fire was confined to the 4G antenna and plastic framing of the vertical garden.

-On February 25, 2021, a car containing 20 explosive gelatin sticks and a threatening letter targeting the Ambanis, was found near Antilia.
+On 25 February 2021, a car containing 20 explosive gelatin sticks and a threatening letter targeting the Ambanis was found near Antilia.
 The car was parked about 400 metres from the building on Carmichael Road bordering Altamount Road.
-A security officer at Antilia placed a call to the police control room regarding the suspicious vehicle, and the police rushed to the spot, joined by the bomb detection and disposal squad.
-After the sniffer dogs detected explosives, the bomb squad removed the gelatin sticks, which were found to be not assembled, and had no battery or detonator.
-The probe was led by the Mumbai's crime intelligence unit head Sachin Vaze.
-The case was handed to the National Investigative Agency, which found out that Vaze was himself involved in this incident, and he was arrested.
+A security officer at Antilia called the police control room about the suspicious vehicle, and the police rushed to the scene, joined by the bomb detection and disposal squad.
+After the sniffer dogs detected explosives, the bomb squad removed the gelatin sticks, which were found not to be assembled and had no battery or detonator.
+The probe was led by Mumbai's crime intelligence unit head, Sachin Vaze.
+The case was handed to the National Investigative Agency, which discovered that Vaze was himself involved in this incident, and he was arrested.